nowrd2xpln/udacity_self_driving_car_nano_degree/main/lesson01_object_detection/README.md

 23. Build a Classifier
 24. Labeled Data
 25. Data Preparation
+Need balanced data set or run the risk of classifier trying to predict everything belonging to the majority class.

+Need a training set for training and check on unseen examples with test set.

+Shuffle data set randomly to avoid any ordering effects.

+Always testing your classifier on a separate dataset will prevent against overfitting and provide a more realistic estimate of accuracy and error.

+Normalizing ensures that your classifier's behavior isn't dominated by just a subset of the features, and that the training process is as efficient as possible.

+To avoid having your algorithm sumply classify everything as belonging to the majority class, prepare a balanced dataset, i.e., have as many positive as negative examples, or in the case of multi-class problems, roughly the same number of cases of each class.

+To avoid problems due to ordering of the data, randomly shuffle the data.

+To estimate generalization of the model to new data, split the data into a training and testing set.

+To avoid individual features of sets of features dominating the response of your classifier, normalize the features to zero mean and unit variance.
 26. Train a Classifier
+Training phase:
+Extract features from training set and supplying feature vectors to the training algorithm.
+The training algorithm initializes a model, and tweaks it's parameters using the feature vectors and labels.

 27. Parameter Tuning
+Support Vector Machine vehicle detection model tuning involves searching fro a kernel, a gamma value and a C value that minimize predicition error.
+Scikit-learn includes two algorithms for auto parameter search, GridSearchCV and RandomizedSearchCV.
+GridSearchCV works through multiple parameter combinations and cross-validating as it goes.
+RandomizedSearchCV is similar except it takes a random sample of parameter combinations and is faster.
+GridSearchCV uses 3-fold cross validation to determine the best performing parameter set.
+It uses accuracy as an error metric by averaging the accuracy for each partition.
+For every possible parameter combination, GridSearchCV calculates an accuracy score.

+Four lines of code for a fitted classifier: parameters = {'kernel':('linear', 'rbf'), 'C':[1, 10]}
+svr = svm.SVC()
+clf = grid_search.GridSearchCV(svr, parameters)
+clf.fit(iris.data, iris.target)
+Create parameter.
+Create the SVC (support vector classifier) SVM (support vector machine) Create the classifier.
+Try all parameter combinations and return fitted classifier.

+The objective of a Linear SVC (Support Vector Classifier) is to fit to the data you provide, returning a "best fit" hyperplane that divides, or categorizes, your data.

 28. Color Classify
+Using spatial binning of: 32 and 32 histogram bins Feature vector length: 3168
+2.1 Seconds to train SVC...
+Test Accuracy of SVC =  0.9833
+My SVC predicts:  [1.
+1. 1.
+0. 0.
+0. 0.
+0. 0.
+1.]
+For these 10 labels:  [1.
+1. 1.
+0. 0.
+0. 0.
+0. 0.
+1.]
+0.0007 Seconds to predict 10 labels with SVC
+Using spatial binning of: 16 and 32 histogram bins Feature vector length: 864
+0.4 Seconds to train SVC...
+Test Accuracy of SVC =  0.9875
+My SVC predicts:  [0.
+0. 1.
+0. 0.
+0. 1.
+0. 0.
+0.]
+For these 10 labels:  [0.
+0. 1.
+0. 0.
+0. 1.
+0. 0.
+1.]
+0.00069 Seconds to predict 10 labels with SVC
+Using spatial binning of: 8 and 32 histogram bins Feature vector length: 288
+0.1 Seconds to train SVC...
+Test Accuracy of SVC =  0.9896
+My SVC predicts:  [0.
+0. 1.
+0. 1.
+0. 1.
+0. 0.
+1.]
+For these 10 labels:  [0.
+0. 1.
+0. 1.
+0. 1.
+0. 0.
+1.]
+0.00068 Seconds to predict 10 labels with SVC

+Using spatial binning of: 32 and 16 histogram bins Feature vector length: 3120
+2.64 Seconds to train SVC...
+Test Accuracy of SVC =  0.9708
+My SVC predicts:  [1.
+1. 0.
+1. 1.
+1. 1.
+0. 1.
+1.]
+For these 10 labels:  [1.
+1. 0.
+1. 1.
+1. 1.
+0. 1.
+1.]
+0.0007 Seconds to predict 10 labels with SVC
+Using spatial binning of: 16 and 16 histogram bins Feature vector length: 816
+0.66 Seconds to train SVC...
+Test Accuracy of SVC =  0.9812
+My SVC predicts:  [1.
+1. 0.
+1. 0.
+1. 1.
+0. 1.
+1.]
+For these 10 labels:  [1.
+1. 0.
+1. 0.
+1. 1.
+0. 1.
+1.]
+0.00117 Seconds to predict 10 labels with SVC
+Using spatial binning of: 8 and 16 histogram bins Feature vector length: 240
+0.13 Seconds to train SVC...
+Test Accuracy of SVC =  0.9708
+My SVC predicts:  [0.
+1. 1.
+1. 0.
+0. 1.
+0. 1.
+1.]
+For these 10 labels:  [0.
+1. 1.
+1. 0.
+1. 1.
+0. 1.
+1.]
+0.00069 Seconds to predict 10 labels with SVC

+Using spatial binning of: 32 and 8 histogram bins Feature vector length: 3096
+2.91 Seconds to train SVC...
+Test Accuracy of SVC =  0.9562
+My SVC predicts:  [1.
+0. 1.
+0. 1.
+0. 0.
+1. 1.
+0.]
+For these 10 labels:  [1.
+0. 1.
+0. 1.
+0. 0.
+1. 1.
+0.]
+0.0007 Seconds to predict 10 labels with SVC
+Using spatial binning of: 16 and 8 histogram bins Feature vector length: 792
+0.49 Seconds to train SVC...
+Test Accuracy of SVC =  0.9582
+My SVC predicts:  [0.
+1. 1.
+0. 1.
+0. 0.
+1. 1.
+1.]
+For these 10 labels:  [0.
+1. 0.
+0. 1.
+0. 0.
+1. 1.
+1.]
+0.00067 Seconds to predict 10 labels with SVC
+Using spatial binning of: 8 and 8 histogram bins Feature vector length: 216
+0.15 Seconds to train SVC...
+Test Accuracy of SVC =  0.9582
+My SVC predicts:  [0.
+0. 1.
+1. 0.
+1. 1.
+1. 0.
+1.]
+For these 10 labels:  [0.
+0. 1.
+1. 0.
+1. 1.
+1. 0.
+1.]
+0.00064 Seconds to predict 10 labels with SVC

 29. HOG Classify
 30. Sliding Windows
 31. How many windows?